 It costs 40 Q (5 USD) to go in and is essentially one building with a courtyard in the middle.
 It is beautiful but there are also no signs explaining what any of the building is.

-Tip: If your budget is not tight then it is worth coming because it is nice to sit on the grass with locals in the courtyard.
-But if your budget is tighter give this one a skip and use your money for some other ruins on this list.
+Tip: If your budget is not tight, it is worth coming because sitting on the grass with locals in the courtyard is nice.
+But if it is give this one a skip and use your money for some other ruins on this list.

 Read also: